-> In addition to costs for the notary, costs for the business registration will range between €20 and €60 and entry in the Handelsregister will be € 150 (without contribution in kind).
-A detailed list of the registration costs for a UG and a GmbH can be found in this article.
+In addition to costs for the notary, costs for the business registration will range between €20 and €60 and entry in the Handelsregister will be € 150 (if there is no contribution in kind be used as share capital).

 When is the best time to register my GmbH or UG?